okutuzova/Javascript_ITS/exercises/09-the-dom/07-the-dom-washer/README.md

   - If fewer than 2 dishes are collected, it attempts to take one more from the third stack.
   - The collected dishes are moved into the clean stack and displayed on screen.

+Added additional functionality on April 17, 2025.
+A function that shuffles the stacks was added.
+This allows to choose a random stack from which the dishes are taken.

 #### Functions:
 - `washDish()`: Moves a dish from the dirty stack to the clean stack.
 - `drawStacks()`: Updates the DOM to display the current state of both stacks.